XinyuKang22/kata-separation-of-concerns/sections/040_extract_to_functions.md

 # Re-factoring 101

-The simplest refactoring that we can usefully perform is to break up the `fileUpload` method into smaller functions that have informative names.
-That way a reader will be able to understand the logic of the method without having to abstract away the detail themselves.
+The simplest refactoring that we can usefully perform is to break up the `EvidenceService+fileUpload` method into smaller functions that have informative names.
+That way a reader will be able to understand the logic of the method without having to mentally abstract away the details.
+That is, it will be easier to build a mental model of what the method does.

 Start with the three statements that scan the content for viruses.